Scotland 7 Summits

 On Booking your expedition our returns policy can be viewed here

-Participants must carry travel insurance that covers hillwalking/scrambling (non-technical) up to 1,400 m in the UK, including trip interruption and medical cover.
-Bring your policy details in the event required.
-We recommend True Traveler.
+Participants must carry travel insurance that covers trip cancelation and medical cover while hillwalking (non-technical) up to 1,400 m in the UK.